Region-Aware Wasserstein Distances of Persistence Diagrams and Merge Trees: Preliminaries

 \subsection{Persistence diagrams}

-In the case of extremum persistence diagrams, each topological feature of a PL scalar field $f : \domain \rightarrow \range$ can be intuitively seen as a subset of $\domain$ containing one minimum, respectively a maximum, and values that increase, respectively decrease, in a monotonic manner from either side of it (\autoref{fig_region}).
-Each feature can be represented as a 2D point $\big(f(c), f(c')\big)$ described by its minimum value $f(c)$ and its maximum one $f(c')$.
-All topological features of $f$ can then be summarized as a set of 2D points called the extremum persistence diagram $\diagram(f)$.
+\revisionTVCGminor{\mbox{We refer in this work to the 0th} topological features of a} PL scalar field $f : \revisionTVCGminor{\domain} \rightarrow \range$ as\revisionTVCGminor{, intuitively, the pits or peaks} of $\revisionTVCGminor{f}$. \revisionTVCGminor{Their specific construction is described in the following paragraphs and their corresponding regions in $\domain$ are formalized in \autoref{sec_regionAwareBDTs}.} \revisionTVCGminor{Each feature is characterized by a pair of critical points of $f$, a minimum $c$ and a saddle $c'$ (or a saddle $c$ and a maximum $c'$), and is} represented as a 2D point $\big(f(c), f(c')\big)$.
+All \revisionTVCGminor{0th} topological features of $f$ \revisionTVCGminor{are} then summarized as a set of 2D points called the extremum persistence diagram $\diagram(f)$.